Mermaid Waters

 Mermaid Waters has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 55 projects that may impact the area.
-Key projects include The Chevron, Lakeview Boulevard Townhouses, Mermaid Waters Sewer Pump Station Upgrade, and Miami State School Upgrade.
-Below is a list detailing those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 55 projects likely to affect the region.
+Notable initiatives include The Chevron, Lakeview Boulevard Townhouses, Mermaid Waters Sewer Pump Station Upgrade, and Miami State School Upgrade, with further details provided below.

 Professional plan users can use the search below to filter and access additional projects.